ellinlee/fiori/README.md

 ## Contact

-For any inquiries or discussions, feel free to reach out via [your email or GitHub profile link].
+For any inquiries or discussions, feel free to reach out via my email.